 Anosmia is complete loss of smell.
 Hyposmia is partial loss of smell.
 Most people with anosmia can taste salty, sweet, sour, and bitter substances but cannot tell the difference between specific flavors.
 The ability to tell the difference between flavors actually depends on smell, not the taste receptors on the tongue.
 Therefore, people with anosmia often complain of losing their sense of taste and of not enjoying food.

 A loss of smell receptors due to aging causes a decreased ability to smell in older people.
 People typically notice changes in smell by age 60.
 After age 70, changes are substantial.

-Anosmia occurs when swelling or another blockage of the nasal passages prevents odors from reaching the olfactory area or when parts of the olfactory area or its connections to the brain are destroyed (see Some Causes and Features of Anosmia).
-The olfactory area is where odors are detected and is located high in the nose (see How People Sense Flavors).
+Anosmia that is not the result of aging occurs when swelling or another blockage of the nasal passages prevents odors from reaching the olfactory area or when parts of the olfactory area or its connections to the brain are destroyed (see table Some Causes and Features of Anosmia Some Causes and Features of Anosmia ).
+The olfactory area, where odors are detected, is located high in the nose (see How People Sense Flavors How People Sense Flavors ).

 The most common causes include

 A common cause of permanent loss of smell is a head injury, as may occur in a car accident.
 Head injury can damage or destroy fibers of the olfactory nerves (the pair of cranial nerves that connect smell receptors to the brain) where they pass through the roof of the nasal cavity.
 Sometimes the injury involves a fracture of the bone (cribriform plate) that separates the brain from the nasal cavity.
 Damage to the olfactory nerves can also result from infections (such as abscesses) or tumors near the cribriform plate.